vaastav/vaastav.github.io/_posts/2025-08-28-Beginner-guide-for-grad-students.md

 Here is example structure of fairytale:

 ```
-Once upon a time, <What is the problem>. <Why the problem is important>. <Why are the challenges>.
-To solve these challenges, we propose a new system \sys. \sys solves the challenges with <insert key insights>.
+Once upon a time, <What is the problem>.
+<Why the problem is important>.
+<What are the challenges>.
+To solve these challenges, we propose a new system \sys.
+\sys solves the challenges with <insert key insights>.
 With \sys, we see <insert best evidence>.
 Because of \sys, everyone now lives happily ever after.
 ```

 ### Storyboarding